kdashpez/kdashpez/_posts/2017-12-22-tbt-saturation-iii.md

 KAT: The bass kinda reminds me of STUPID just a little bit and mainstream hip-hop.
 As far as BH's diversity so far, I don't think track really contributes to that.
 Chorus is catchy, so gonna give them that.
 Probably gonna say skip, you're not missing much.

 JEREMY: I'm on the fence with this one.
 Compared to the other tracks this one feels like it's playing it safe.
-While I could see it being a highlight on your average rap album, I've come to expect more from this project.
-That said, it has yet another hook from Kevin that's guaranteed to get stuck in your head, head, head, head, head, head, head.
+While I could see it being a highlight on other albums album, I've come to expect more from this project.
+That said, it has yet another stellar hook from Kevin.
+It's guaranteed to get stuck in your head, head, head, head, head, head, head.

 ### STAINS